The Department of Art currently occupies 4 on-campus buildings and 2 off-campus sites.

 The ATL building, a de-consecrated church, houses Painting and Drawing classrooms and painting faculty offices.

 The Kellogg Research Building houses the Printmaking area facility.

-The Carnaghi Arts Building (CAB) accommodates studio space for several departments in the College of Fine Arts, including the Department of Art, the Department of Interior Design, and the School of Theatre.
+The Carnaghi Arts Building (CAB) accommodates studio space for several departments in the College of Fine Arts, including the Department of Art, the Department of Interior Architecture + Design, and the School of Theatre.
 This 114,000+ square foot space provides a unique and collaborative learning environment for students in all art disciplines.